leibylucw/hearthstone-access-patcher/README.md

 * [pre-commit](https://github.com/pre-commit/pre-commit): used for managing pre-commit hooks

 ## Building the Patcher
 The patcher uses Pyinstaller to create a Windows executable.
 It was installed as part of the requirements in the development instructions.
-To build to a Windows binary (`.exe`), run the following command:
+To build a Windows binary (`.exe`), run the following command:

 ```
 pyinstaller --onefile hearthstoneAccessPatcher.py